What Does it Mean to Study Law?

 Although undergraduate majors such as political science, history, economics, communication, journalism and philosophy are traditionally associated with law school, the truth is that no single major qualifies or disqualifies a student.
 Students who major in computer science, music, education, business and other majors are equally welcome in law school as long as they meet the rigorous requirements.
 The most important assets in law school are being able to think critically and speak articulately.

 Law school often builds on and refines skills a student already possesses.
 Students should consider the following set of skills when considering a degree in law.
 Students who do not feel particularly strong in one or more of these areas should consider using high school, college, and the workplace to develop them.

 Lawyers must speak clearly and persuasively.
 The ability to listen to others is a fundamental asset for lawyers.
 Students should consider joining a debate team or a local Toastmasters group to develop these abilities.
 Students should also pay particular attention when making in-class presentations.

 Lawyers communicate through writing as much as or more than they do orally.
 They prepare case studies, briefs, letters, summaries, and much, much more.
 Although an education in law refines these skills, it is helpful when the student enters the program with a healthy understanding of language and an appreciation for the precision of words.
-Online degree programs have become particularly helpful in this regard, as they force students to clearly communicate in writing on a regular basis.
+Online degree programs can be particularly helpful in this regard, as they are usually structured in such a way that students must clearly communicate in writing on a regular basis.

-The most beneficial courses for college students hoping to attend law school are those that train them to "think like a lawyer."
-These are classes like philosophy and literary criticism, which teach critical thinking and provide experience in creating and evaluating arguments on both sides of an issue.
+The most beneficial courses for college students hoping to attend law school are those that teach them to "think like a lawyer."
+These are classes like philosophy and literary criticism, which focus on critical thinking and creating and evaluating arguments on both sides of an issue.